Leagandar/SI-Wallet/docs/ProjectSRS.md

 ## 2. User Requirements
 #### 2.1.
 Software Interfaces
 Optimize setup of DataBase using [Docker](https://www.docker.com/).
-Google Firebase services: Crushlytics, Analytics via collecting data from the user, handle errors to improve the quality of the application.
+Google Firebase services: Crushlytics, Analytics to collect data from the user, handle errors to improve the quality of the application.
 CoinMarketCap API to fetch all cryptocurrency data [CoinMarketCap](https://coinmarketcap.com/api/documentation).
 #### 2.2.
 User Interfaces
 You can check our design prototype at [Figma](https://www.figma.com/file/wMbUbB2b3GQln0crBhWyws/Crypto-Bot-Manager?node-id=0%3A1)
 #### 2.3.
 User Characteristics